5 Tools For Planning - Tips to Combat "Killing" Time

 I mean EVERYTHING!!!
 If you are a person that gets up to pray and meditate early, put that on your calendar.
 Have a date with your spouse, write it down?
 Why?
 You need to see what you’re doing with your time and make yourself accountable for those things you have committed to.

 In our spiritual lives, this is of essence.
-Many of us say we can’t figure out where to get it in or we’re inconsistent.
+Many of us say we can’t figure out where to get reading our Bibles and prayer time in or we’re inconsistent.
 Make it the FIRST part of your day.
 You definitely want to start with Him…

 3. DON’T OVER/DOUBLE BOOK